- Jules Dassin

 Michel Foucault’s landmark study of corrections, Discipline and Punish, may not take a stance on which is better, physical punishment or incarceration, but his book does outline the problems with each.
 Disciplining through captivity and reformation—the goal of the prison system—does little to actually rehabilitate the criminal.
 The prison, as it is now commonly thought, melds all forms of criminality into a single blade, and when prisoners are released from their jail, that blade comes striking down on society.
 When a man goes in, he comes out worse than he once was.
 As a result of Brute Force’s sympathetic portrayal of its inmates, we cannot imagine a single prisoner in the film becoming a part of that blade of penality which threatens our society.

-Coming back from WWII after 1945, American soldiers removed soldier’s uniform and dressed in the ties and nametags associated with their new office jobs.
+Coming back from WWII after 1945, American soldiers removed their soldier’s uniform and dressed in the ties and nametags associated with their new office jobs.
 Complacency and the death of imagination were embraced as employment norms.
 For these men, stuck in positions they often had no interest in, the job became like a prison.
 The gray flannel suit uniformly representing Average Joe (formerly G.I.
-Joe) closed him off from the world via the iron bars of his plaid costume.
+Joe) closed him off from the world via the iron bars of his businessman costume.
 The only way out, for few of them, was the Korean War.
-The majority, however, were confined behind stacks of paperwork mounting on their desks, and were never again to see the life of day.
+The majority, however, were confined behind stacks of paperwork mounting on their desks and were never again to see the life of day.
 For them, Brute Force speaks against contentment in such a pointless existence and asks that they fight back.

 As the sole villain in the picture, Captain Munsey, an otherwise unimpressive specimen aside from the position and power he holds, inhabits a dictator-like god-complex, associating him with Hitler.
 Actor Hume Cronyn does not tower at 5’ 6”, particularly when standing next to Lancaster, who soared over Cronyn at 6’ 2”.
 It remains ironic that a position of such authority would be held by someone so unsubstantiated in a physical sense.
 A scene in Munsey’s office shows the Captain as he beats a prisoner with a pipe; meanwhile, just outside the door, the other guards eat lunch and morally twist and turn at what they hear, but are helpless to do anything.
 The prison warden, also helpless, relies on Munsey for all decisions.
 A single, small man, Munsey controls the clout of the prison’s masses, which include the prison residents and staff equally.
 If it was not the Fuhrer’s deeds that, in a roundabout way, placed former WWII soldiers into rotten office positions upon their return home, chances are it was someone like him—a bureaucratic figure that contrasts the human argument by simply existing in a position of authority.
 Brute Force gives those real-life soldiers someone to blame, be it Hitler or someone else in their lives, for their captivity and lack of personal freedom.
 The film also underlines unjust bureaucratic systems, specifically prisons, and how they too are corrupt, if not sadistic, in their pointless attempts at rehabilitation.

 This may lead one to believe that The Weak (prisoners) have the power, and The Strong (Munsey, and those who follow him), who are few, have none.
 Except, the fatalistic plan of film noir suggests otherwise.
 While the mob at the climax of the film has only to take out a single machine gun, with all their advantage and strategy, the crowd of prisoners fails to escape.
 Although Munsey dies, a panicked prisoner inadvertently blocks the front gate by attempting to drive a truck through it; escape becomes impossible after the disorganized mob creates its own doom.
-Though we battle men or institutions like Munsey, we often elect them or stand by, as if helpless, as they come to power.
+Though we battle men or institutions like Munsey, we often elect them or standby, as if helpless, as they come to power.
 Viewers have no choice but to be moved by this unexpected cruel joke of fate, pointing out the unfair and hopeless effort we all face day to day.
 The conflict may originate from a single source, like Munsey, or we may create it ourselves, in turn becoming our own worst enemy.
-In either case we are trapped.
+In either case, we are trapped.
 Dassin slaps his audience that deliberate last line: “Nobody escapes.
 Nobody ever really escapes.”

 American soldiers came back from fighting fascists after WWII only to find a similar type of repression waiting for them in the workplace: their own personal POW camp in the American business office.
-Brute Force implies that the unjust system keeps cranking along while we accept our positions: no matter how hard we try, we are all prisoners.
+Brute Force implies that the unjust system keeps cranking along, while we accept our positions: no matter how hard we try, we are all prisoners.
 We can stop the power-hungry individuals, the Hitlers and Stalins, but The System, in the end, will prevail.
 The film suggests that the struggle, though it may certainly end in defeat, is not defeatist; it punctuates the moral and legal paradox surrounding both our penal system and everyday lives.